Adironacks – For 20 years, the Ausable Two Fly Challenge has been a staple in the Wilmington-Lake Placid area.

-The two fly challenge occurs about five weeks prior to the Mirror Lake Inn’s Intro to Fly Fishing weekend, featuring area outdoorsmen Gary Marchuk, Ken Kalil, and our own Andrew Weibrecht.
+The two fly challenge occurs about five weeks prior to the Mirror Lake Inn’s Intro to Fly Fishing weekend – This link opens in a new browser tab, featuring area outdoorsmen Gary Marchuk, Ken Kalil, and our own Andrew Weibrecht.
 The Olympic silver and bronze medalist knows a thing or two (actually many things) about area waters, so this threesome will offer participants a very local Adirondack experience from June 21-23.

 The fly fishing season commenced here on April 1, with many anglers having already been spotted on the Ausable River on River Road in Lake Placid, and just off Route 86 at Monument Falls near the River Road intersection.